 Cultural beliefs happened to be the stumbling block for Pampers’ launch in Japan.
 In Europe the image of a stork bringing a newborn baby is extremely common, however, in Japan, this is not the case.
 So when the brand used an image of a stork in its Japanese advertisement, it caused a lot of confusion among Japanese customers.

 The German language played a cruel trick on the American brand Vicks.
 The brand overlooked a very prominent feature of the language – “v” is pronounced as “f”.
 So when reading the brand’s name in German, it sounds like the German word for sexual intercourse.

 The Swedish home appliances manufacturer Electrolux once launched an advertising campaign in the US for their vacuum cleaners under the slogan “Nothing sucks like an Electrolux”.

-When in 1970s American Motors released the Mediator, the model didn’t enjoy great success in the Spanish speaking world.
+When in the 1970s American Motors released the Mediator, the model didn’t enjoy great success in the Spanish-speaking world.
 The reason – in Spanish the name means “killer”.

 Chevrolet is yet another car manufacturer which also had an amusing mishap with the translation of one of its models.
 When the company introduced their Chevrolet Nova in Latin America, no one took into consideration the fact that nova means “no go” in Spanish.